St. Luke’s Lutheran Church

 45 N. Reading Ave., Boyertown

-Free Drive-Thru Take-Out Meal: every Saturday 4:30 to 5:30 p.m.
+Free Drive-Thru Take Out Meal: every Saturday 4:30 to 5:30 p.m.
 No registration necessary.
-For updates and further details, check our website or call the office, leave a voicemail message.
+Check our website for new learning opportunities offered throughout the summer!
+For updates and further details, please check our website or call the office.
+Leave a voicemail message in the event of an emergency and a staff member will return your call.

 Trinity Lutheran Church